buffrr/letsdane/README.md

 </p>

 <p align="center">
-This domain is DNSSEC signed with <a href="https://ed25519.nl/">ed25519</a> on a decentralized name and CA, handshake.org.
+This domain is DNSSEC signed with <a href="https://ed25519.nl/">ed25519</a> in an experimental decentralized alternate root zone, handshake.org.
 <br><br>
 </p>